“How are you?” says Person A.

 The Pinching Trick

-I think it works for a couple reasons.
+I think it works for a couple of reasons.

 1. You are forcing your mind to focus on a physical act instead of the one million thoughts ricocheting through your brain.
 Brain, move hand.